dhjx1996/egyptian_hiero/README.md

 **archaeohack-starterpack** (canonical Gardiner glyphs, Unicode mapping, font): [github.com/ArchaeoHack/archaeohack-starterpack](https://github.com/ArchaeoHack/archaeohack-starterpack)

-This project originates from and builds upon work from the [ArchaeoHack 2025 hackathon](https://archaeohack-evfhl.wordpress.com/), and has been assisted by Claude Fable 5, Opus 4.8 and Sonnet 5.
+In addition, this project originates from and builds upon work from the [ArchaeoHack 2025 hackathon](https://archaeohack-evfhl.wordpress.com/), and has been assisted by Claude Fable 5, Opus 4.8 and Sonnet 5.